Current Programmes 21/22

 Type: Curriculum

-Gives cultural insight into historical arts practices (dance, movement, drawing and embroidery) from India.
-Re-designed during lock-down to offer opportunities via video link this project includes an art pack for every child, video lesson tuition from Visual Artist Bhajan Hunjan, Kathak Dance with Professional Dance Artist Amina Khayyam and Contemporary Dance with Dance Woking Professional Dance Artist Laurie-Ann Price*. *This element can also be delivered in-person and links the dance and cultural elements through nature.
+Gave cultural insight into historical arts practices (dance, movement, drawing and embroidery) from India.
+Re-designed during lock-down to offer opportunities via video link this project includes an art pack for every child, video lesson tuition from Visual Artist Bhajan Hunjan, Kathak Dance with Professional Dance Artist Amina Khayyam and Contemporary Dance with Dance Woking Professional Dance Artist Laurie-Ann Price.

-The project can be delivered through a blended offer using a mix of pre-recorded videos, which schools can take part during curriculum time as well as in-person for the dance delivery.
-It is ideal for Enrichment Activity, Art lessons and PE lessons.
+The project was delivered as a blended offer using a mix of pre-recorded videos, which schools delivered during curriculum time as well as in-person for the dance delivery.
+It was ideal for Enrichment Activity, Art lessons and PE lessons.

 Suitable for Primary Schools – KS1 & KS2: Years 3, 4, 5